 Bulgur, butter, chicken, chickpea, couscous, duck, freekeh, honey, lamb, lentil, palm sugar, pesto, pork, prosciutto, rose water, vanilla.

-How to Use Peach in Salads?
+How to Use Peach in Salads and Side Dishes?

-The best way to have peaches in a salad is of course in its natural form.
-They are better on the firmer side so that it holds its shape and doesn’t turn to mush when tossed.
+Raw: The best way to have peaches in a salad is in its natural form.
+They are better on the firmer side so that it holds their shape and doesn’t turn to mush when tossed.
 You can cut them into wedges, slices or even matchsticks.

 This sweet Stone Fruit Salad served with tapioca pearls and a drizzle of homemade orange syrup is such a fun way to end an evening of entertaining.
 Let your guests help themselves as they build their own little bowl of perfection.

-More Ingredient Pairings
+More Ingredient Pairing Ideas

 DON’T WANT TO MISS RECIPES?
 Click HERE to get them sent to your inbox.
 Follow us on Facebook, Pinterest, Instagram and Twitter for the latest updates.